-A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute 1) carbon profile.
+- 1) A sustainability profile that is higher than its benchmark's sustainability profile or a UBS ESG consensus score between 7 and 10 (indicating a strong sustainability profile). - A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.